 Finding the Source of the Leak

-The hardest part of any roof leak repair is finding where the water is actually getting in.
+The hardest part of any roof leak repair is finding where water is actually getting in.
 The stain on your ceiling almost never lines up directly below the leak — water travels along rafters, sheathing, and insulation before finding a low point to drip through.
 The entry point on the roof could be 10 or 20 feet away from the stain.

 Start in the Attic

 If you have attic access, go up during daylight and look for obvious light coming through the roof deck.
 Then look for water stains, dark spots, or mold on the underside of the sheathing.
 Trace these marks upward and toward the ridge — water flows downhill from its entry point, so the source is always higher than the stain.
+In older Pensacola homes, particularly in East Hill and North Hill, you may find original 1x6 wood decking instead of plywood — note this if you find it, because it affects how any repair is done.

 Check the Usual Suspects